BeardedTech/Neural-and-Firewall-Blog/cmf06ngxo000002lb7fyz5frd.md

 ### Step 4: Create a Custom Function for ShellGPT

-A custom function file in ShellGPT defines Python functions that GPT can invoke directly from the terminal.
-It enables the automation of tasks such as system commands, file operations, or API calls using natural language.

-We’ll create a custom function file named query\_chat.py, which acts as a bridge to the [query.py](http://query.py) driver we built earlier.
-This setup enables ShellGPT to retrieve relevant documents from your ChromaDB store and generate answers using OpenAI’s LLM, making your terminal truly context-aware.
+ShellGPT already supports function calling, and comes with built‑in tools like `execute_shell_command`.
+In this step, we’ll **add our own custom function** to its toolset — one that acts as a bridge between ShellGPT and the [`qurey.py`](http://qury.py) driver we built earlier.

+This new function will:

+* Accept a natural‑language question from ShellGPT.

+* Pass that question to [`query.py`](http://qury.py) to retrieve relevant documents from your ChromaDB store.

+* Return those documents so ShellGPT can use OpenAI’s LLM to generate a context‑aware answer.

+By doing this, we’re effectively giving ShellGPT a new “skill” — the ability to query your personal knowledge base on demand.

 Install the following required package in your environment